RaikOtto/Uniquorn/README.md

 One the initialization succeeds, about 2000 cancer cell line training sample for about 1200 different cancer cell lines are available in the Uniquorn's database.

+# 5 Add your own custom cancer cell line samples as training set

+You can add you own custom cancer cell lines as additional training-dataset.
+These samples will be treated just as the 'canonical' training-datasets from e.g. CCLE.
+Note however, that it is strongly recommended to add at least 10 sample because overfitting might occur if too little custom training-samples are available.

+`add_custom_vcf_to_database()`

 Contact: raik.otto@hu-berlin.de